-Only three of the 18 banks covered - Kasikornbank, Bangkok Bank and Woori Financial Group - describe how they carry out human rights due diligence in a way which is detailed and extends across the bank's entire business operations (Criteria 2.1).
-Seven banks scored half a point in relation to their human rights due diligence process, as the process they described was limited in scope or poorly described (e.g. without details of the bank's decision-making criteria).
-These banks were KB Financial Group, Shinhan Financial Group, DBS Holdings, Hana Financial Group, O-Bank, CIMB and United Overseas Bank.
-For the remaining eight banks, we did not find any evidence that human rights due diligence processes are in place.
-Although the majority of the banks stated they conducted Environmental, Social and Governance (ESG) assessments, in most cases, human rights due diligence was not explicitly included in these assessments.
+Only three of the 18 banks covered - Kasikornbank, Bangkok Bank and Woori Financial Group - describe how they carry out human rights due diligence in a The majority of banks also did not show how they way which is detailed and extends across the bank's allocate responsibility for addressing human rights entire business operations (Criteria 2.1).
+Seven banks (Criteria 2.3).
+Only three banks, O-Bank, DBS Group scored half a point in relation to their human rights and Kasikornbank, provided some information on the due diligence process, as the process they described main teams responsible for assessing human rights was limited in scope or poorly described (e.g. without impacts, scoring half a point. details of the bank's decision-making criteria).
+These banks were KB Financial Group, Shinhan Finan-None of the 18 Asian banks have a process in place of cial Group, DBS Holdings, Hana Financial Group, assessing whether they have caused or contributed O-Bank, CIMB and United Overseas Bank.
+For the reto an adverse human rights impact (Criteria 2.4), and none showed evidence of a process for tracking the efmaining eight banks, we did not find any evidence that human rights due diligence processes are in place.
+Alfectiveness of their response to an adverse impact. though the majority of the banks stated they conducted Environmental, Social and Governance (ESG) assessments, in most cases, human rights due diligence was not explicitly included in these assessments.